Chalarangelo/30-seconds-of-code/content/snippets/js/s/array-comparison.md

 }
 ```

-For a more detailed explanation, you should check out the [haveSameContents snippet](/js/s/have-same-contents).
+For a more detailed explanation, you should check out the [relevant article](/js/s/arrays-have-same-contents).